Gabriele Cioffi

 Gabriele Cioffi (born 7 September 1975) is an Italian professional football manager and former player who played as a defender.
-He was most recently head coach of Serie A club Hellas Verona.

 Playing career

 As a player, Cioffi was a defender.
 He started his career with Tuscan amateurs Sestese, which was followed by several other experience in the minor Italian leagues of Serie C1 and Serie C2.
 In January 2005 he joined Mantova, with whom he became a fan favourite, won a Serie C1 title and made his Serie B debut during the 2005–06 season.
 After an impressive Serie B campaign with Mantova, he was subsequently signed by Torino, with whom he made his Serie A debut during the 2006–07 season.

 He left Torino after one season to join Ascoli, which he left in 2010 for AlbinoLeffe as a free agent.
 He retired in 2012 after two seasons with Carpi where he won the league as captain getting the promotion from Lega Pro 2 to Lega Pro 1.
 In his last season with the club, he lost the final for promotion to Serie B.